atharvasutar07/sql-data-warehouse-project/README.md

 ## About Me

 I'm Atharva Sutar, a BSc Computer Science student and aspiring Data Engineer, passionate about building data-driven solutions and sharing knowledge in an engaging way.

-## 👤 About Me
- I'm **Atharva Sutar**, a BSc Computer Science student and aspiring Data Engineer, passionate about building data-driven solutions and sharing knowledge in an engaging way.